 After graduating from Williams, Jill went on to earn her J.D. from Cornell Law School.
 She then moved through a series of progressively senior litigation and leadership positions in the U.S. Department of Justice Antitrust Division, as well as in DC private practice and on United Technology’s in-house legal team, before becoming Senior Attorney for Competition and Trade at Eaton, a Dublin, Ireland-based global power management company.
 She is deeply involved in Eaton’s efforts to improve strategic operations and communications within their legal team, and serves as a member of the Eaton Public Policy Association.

 Jill was elected to the Williams board after 15 years of successful volunteer leadership for the college, culminating with her 2014 appointment to the Vice Chair Committee of the Alumni Fund.
 She also gives her time as an admissions agent for the college, and in the recent past has served as administrator for a key endowed gift bequeathed to the school.
-Outside the Williams community she is a member of the Hudson (Ohio) Montessori School’s Board of Trustees and its Development Committee; and a board member and fundraiser for the Legal Aid Society of Cleveland.
+Outside the Williams community she is a board member and fundraiser for the Legal Aid Society of Cleveland.

-Jill, her husband, Levy Bernadel, and daughter, Geneva, reside in Hudson, OH, where they enjoy hiking in the nearby national park, shopping at local farmers’ markets, and doing jigsaw puzzles on cold winter nights.
+Jill, her husband, Levy Bernadel, and daughter, Geneva, reside in Shaker Heights, OH, where they enjoy hiking in the nearby national park, shopping at local farmers’ markets, and doing jigsaw puzzles on cold winter nights.